What all would you need to master the Composition techniques that will improve your photos?

 In addition to the rule of space, you may also follow the left to right rule.
-Thankfully this isn’t a contradiction like other composition techniques, but is actually an add on.
+Thankfully this isn’t a contradiction like other composition techniques in photography but is actually an add-on.

 Our eyes normally go left to right.
 To follow up this normal human tendency you shall also look for the subject that is looking, going, or leading from left to right just as Charlie did in the image above.

 9. Golden Triangle